Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Sufficient Conditions for Linear Convergence of on Scaling-Invariant Functions

 \section{Sufficient Conditions for Linear Convergence of \acprs\ on Scaling-Invariant Functions}

 We consider throughout this section that $(\Xt,\st)_{t \in \NNN}$ is a Markov chain resulting from a \acprs\ (as defined in Definition~\ref{def:SSAES}) that is translation invariant and scale-invariant satisfying the conditions of Proposition~\ref{lem:scaleinvariant}.
-The function optimized is a scaling-invariant function $f$ in zero.
+The function optimized in this section is a scaling-invariant function $f$ in $\xstar=0$ (this can be assumed without loss of generality in order to simplify the notations).
 In this context, let $(\Zt = \frac{\Xt}{\st})_{t \in \NNN}$ be the homogeneous Markov chain defined in Proposition~\ref{prop:MConscalinginvariant}.

 For proving linear convergence, we investigate the log-progress $\ln \| \Xtt \|/\| \Xt\|$.
 The chains $(\Xt,\st)_{t \in \NNN}$ and $(\Zt)_{t \in \NNN}$ being connected by the relation $\Zt =\Xt / \st $, the log-progress can be expressed as